 believers have been “declared righteous through his blood,” they also “will

-is actualized in the future.
+in God’s sight, “salvation” is consummated in the future.

 - If we have been “reconciled to God through the death of his Son,” how much more “will we be saved by his life.”
 For though “through one man,” Adam, “sin entered the world and through sin death…how much more they who the superabundance of the grace and the free gift of righteousness do receive will reign through the one man, Jesus Christ” {Note the future tense}.
 “Just as through one fault the sentence was to all men for condemnation, so also through one recovery of righteousness the decree of grace is for all men for righteous acquittal for life…and through the obedience of the one,” - {through the obedience of Jesus!} – the many will be constituted righteous.”
 Just as “sin reigned in death, so also grace might reign through righteousness for everlasting life through Jesus Christ.”